0x0meow/cgd-pi/DELIVERY.md

 - Validation script checks connectivity, services, and display prerequisites
 - Update workflow documented (git pull + npm install + systemd restart)
 - Quick setup can be re-run for a full reinstall while preserving configuration backups
+- Quick setup concludes with the diagnostics CLI and halts on failure, guaranteeing controller connectivity

 ---